 Each image in our School Mascot Clipart Sets comes in three different formats:

-Low Resolution PNG – Ideal for electronic applications like Powerpoint and Web sites.
+Low-Resolution PNG - Ideal for electronic applications like Powerpoint and Web sites.
 The images come with a clear background; are 72 dpi (dots per inch), and approximately 4” tall.
-If you enlarge these images too much, they will pixelize rapidly.
+If you enlarge these images too much, they will pixelate rapidly.

-High Resolution PNG – Good for print applications no larger than 10” tall.
+High-Resolution PNG - Good for print applications no larger than 10” tall.
 The images come with a clear background; are 300 dpi (dots per inch), and approximately 9” tall.
-If you enlarge these images too much, they can pixelize.
+If you enlarge these images too much, they can pixelate.

 How do I use clipart images?